Rest To Be Your Best Self

 Easter was the following weekend.
 Yup, the day before we were set to leave for the pastor's convention.

-My husband's family came in from out of town, and yup, we hosted them at our home and held the Easter meal after service, after running the Easter service.
+My husband's family came in from out of town, and yup, we hosted them at our home and held the Easter meal after service, after running the Easter service at church.

 In between those two events, I worked my full-time job, and ran the Wednesday Night Prayer Service with my husband.